census-instrumentation/opencensus-specs/code-of-conduct.md

 ## Our Standards and Values

-- Be honest:
 - Be friendly and patient: Remember you might not be communicating in someone else's primary spoken or programming language, and others may not have your level of understanding.
 - Be welcoming: Our communities welcome and support people of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.
 - Be respectful: We are a world-wide community of professionals, and we conduct ourselves professionally.
 Disagreement is no excuse for poor behavior and poor manners.
 Disrespectful and unacceptable behavior includes, but is not limited to:
     - Violent threats or language.
     - Discriminatory or derogatory jokes and language.
     - Posting sexually explicit or violent material.
     - Posting, or threatening to post, people's personally identifying information ("doxing").